 Definitions: The following tables contain scientific terms and measures, some of which may require explanation.

 Avg: Regulatory compliance with some MCLs are based on running annual average of monthly samples.

 Maximum Contaminant Level or MCL: The highest level of a contaminant that is allowed in drinking water.
+MCLs are set as close to the MCLGs as feasible using the best available treatment technology.

+Level 1 Assessment: A Level 1 assessment is a study of the water system to identify potential problems and determine (if possible) why total coli form bacteria have been found in our water system.

-MCLs are set as close to the MCLGs as feasible using the best available treat- Maximum Contaminant Level Goal or MCLG: The level of a contaminant in drinking water below which there is no known or expected risk to health.
+Maximum Contaminant Level Goal or MCLG: The level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.

+Level 2 Assessment: A Level 2 assessment is a very detailed study of the water system to identify potential problems and determine (if possible) why an E. coli MCL violation has occurred and/or why total coliform bacteria have been found in our water system on multiple occasions.

 Maximum residual disinfectant level or MRDL: The highest level of a disinfectant allowed in drinking water.
-There is convincing evidence that addition of a disinfectant is necessary for control Maximum residual disinfectant level goal or MRDLG: The level of a drinking water disinfectant below which there is no known or expected risk to health.
-MRDLGs do not reflect the benefits of the MFL million fibers per liter (a measure of asbestos) na: not applicable.
-NTU nephelometric turbidity units (a measure of turbidity) pCi/L picocuries per liter (a measure of radioactivity) ppb: micrograms per liter or parts per billion - or one ounce in 7,350,000 gallons of water. ppm: milligrams per liter or parts per million - or one ounce in 7,350 gallons of water. ppt parts per trillion, or nanograms per liter (ng/L) ppq parts per quadrillion, or picograms per liter (pg/L)
+There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.

+Maximum residual disinfectant level goal or MRDLG: The level of a drinking water disinfectant below which there is no known or expected risk to health.
+MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.

+MFL million fibers per liter (a measure of asbestos)

+na: not applicable.

+mrem: millirems per year (a measure of radiation absorbed by the body)

+NTU nephelometric turbidity units (a measure of turbidity)

+pCi/L picocuries per liter (a measure of radioactivity)

+ppb: micrograms per liter or parts per billion - or one ounce in 7,350,000 gallons of water.

+ppm: milligrams per liter or parts per million - or one ounce in 7,350 gallons of water.

+Treatment Technique or TT: A required process intended to reduce the level of a contaminant in drinking water.

+ppt parts per trillion, or nanograms per liter (ng/L)

+ppq parts per quadrillion, or picograms per liter (pg/L)